 "Strata wouldn't be Strata without levies but they are a critical and essential part of ensuring you protect the value of your property.
 They have been, are and always will be a major component of strata life and there wouldn't be a Strata Scheme anywhere that could survive long term without the money received from Strata Levies.
 The Levies must be determined and administered by the Owners Corporation with levy notices being issued on a regular basis.
 Here's an idea of what's involved in the whole process."

 All Strata Schemes impose a regular strata levy, usually collected quarterly, on all the lot owners.
 The money collected is deposited into the strata scheme's trust account and is then used to fund the running and maintaining of the strata scheme.
 To help workout what money goes where, the strata scheme's bank account is effectively split into 2 funds - one for the day-to-day running of the scheme and the other to cover the large capital expenditure items plus the occasional 'emergency' type item.
-I'll provide more detail on these 2 funds later on in this article.
+I'll provide more detail on these 2 funds in the section on Strata Levy Types just below.

 There are three types of Strata Levies: